 Sam worked in investing banking at Goldman Sachs and Credit Suisse for 13 years.
 He received his undergraduate degree in Economics from The College of William & Mary and got his MBA from UC Berkeley.
 In 2012, Sam was able to retire at the age of 34 largely due to his investments that now generate roughly $380,000 a year in passive income.

 FinancialSamurai.com was started in 2009, when I first started writing about Fat FIRE.
 It is one of the most trusted personal finance sites today with over 1.3 million organic pageviews a month.
 Financial Samurai has been featured in top publications such as the LA Times, The Chicago Tribune, Bloomberg and more.
-Financial Samurai helps kickstart the modern day FIRE and Fat FIRE movement.
+Financial Samurai helped kickstart the modern day FIRE and Fat FIRE movement in 2009.